Team2168/2020_SwerveBot/README.md

 ## Steps for zeroing cancoders

 Currently loading cancoder offset zeros from a hard coded array inside `Drivetrain.java`
-TODO: clean this up so it's more reliable/robust
+_TODO: clean this up so it's more reliable/robust_

-1. PHysically orient the swerve modules to their zero positions (_bevel to battery_)
+1. Physically orient the swerve modules to their zero positions (_bevel to battery_)
 2. In Phoenix Tuner, set the zero offset for the cancoder to 0 and save
 3. Query the Absolute Position (in degrees) by performing a self test on the cancoder
 4. Copy the Absolute Position angle (not negated) into the `ABSOLUTE_ENCODER_OFFSET` array in `Drivetrain.java`